Bili-Sakura/OpenEarthMap-SAR-diffusers/README.md

 ## Acknowledgements
 <div align="justify">
-<p>We are most grateful to the authors of the following works for making their source codes publicly available:</p>
+We are most grateful to the authors of the following works for making their source codes publicly available:
 <ul>
     <li><a href="https://github.com/qubvel/segmentation_models.pytorch?tab=readme-ov-file">Semantic Segmentation PyTorch</a></li>
     <li><a href="https://github.com/lhoyer/DAFormer">DAFormer</a></li>